FarronF/limerick-council-meetings/meetings/2016/12/12-Meeting of Home & Social Development Strategic Policy Committee/Minutes - Home & Social Development SPC - 24th October 2016.md

 outside office hours.
 In response to requests from members Ms Liddy stated that there will

-be flexibility for applicants who have had their Housing Waiting List place closed.--- **Item 5:**
+be flexibility for applicants who have had their Housing Waiting List place closed.
+---
+**Item 5:**

 **Presentation of ‘*Rebuilding Ireland’***